 - 116.12 for the extra payment amount

-- Select Apr and 2014 as the first extra payment date
+- Select July 2019 as the beginning extra payment date

-- Select Apr and 2024 as the date the payment will be made to.
-(March will be the last extra payment.)
+- Select July 2029 as the ending date.
+(June will actually be the last extra payment.)

 - In this next example, let's say you took out a 30 year (360 months), $200,000 mortgage in May of 1996 (first payment due June 1996) at 7.5% interest.
-Your required payments are $1398.43, yet you have been making monthly payments of $1500 (which you intend to continue) with the excess going to principal.
-Recently, you have received an inheritance and have decided to apply an additional $25,000 to your mortgage principal in Jan 2014.
-When will the mortgage be paid in full?
+Your required payments are $1398.43.
+Because of the relatively high interest rate, you have been making monthly payments of $1500 (which you intend to continue) with the excess going to principal.

 - Leave the Months field blank

 - Select June 1996 for when the first payment was due.